cse364-unist/projects-group8/README.md

 > 6. `exit`
 > 7. `rm -rf ./projects-group8`
 > 8. `sh run.sh`
+> + Due to the testing (such as report jacoco), our database will make testing entity.
+So the testing response id can vary. (shifted by testing command).
+>
 GPT moderator summarize agree opinions & disagree opinions and then notice on debateRoom.
 For each stage, moderator will collect all chats in agree & disagree side.
 At that time, GPT API is used for summarizing.